 The way I summarise this debate is –

-Disclaimer – this article is not based on all teams and environments but through many years networking and hearing similar case studies in line with Human Resources failing to separate different types of employees and recognise the true strengths of a technical staff member.
+Disclaimer – This article is not based on all teams and environments but through many years networking with peers and hearing similar case studies in line with Human Resources failing to separate different types of employees and recognise the true strengths of a technical staff member.